oewntk/oewn-core/README.md

 One-field classes have been replaced with this field.

 No processing nor editing of model is performed: it's up to other tools to do it.
 No validation of model is performed: it's up to other tools to do it.

 If something goes wrong, the language and libraries will raise their own exceptions.
 However, some exceptions are raised when a requested operation can't carry on.

 It is not considered inherent to the model to be exported to XML.
 So the model is XML-agnostic.
-XML legacy has been ditched except when it comes to XML exporting / importing in the dedicated reader and writer.

 ## Modular